precice/fluent-adapter/README.md

   - Save everything and exit the workbench.
   - Go to your project directory and then to `/trial_files/dp0/FLU/Fluent/libudf/lnamd64/2ddp_host`.
   - Copy your makefile and follow the steps from above to adjust is to your project
-## Installing FlUENT using ANSYS GUI
+## Installing Ansys Fluent using Ansys GUI

-Ubuntu 20.04 is not officially supported by ANSYS and hence only the FLUENT package works on this distribution.
-All other packages (ANSYS Workbench, etc.) do not work and hence the case setup needs to be done on a different compatible operating system.
-Current compatible distributions for ANSYS version 2019 R3 are: Ubuntu 16.04, CentOS 7.x, Linux Mint 18.x, Debian 9 (tested with 2019 R3, unknown for 2020 R2).
+Ubuntu 20.04 is not officially supported by Ansys and hence only the Fluent package works on this distribution.
+All other packages (Ansys Workbench, etc.) do not work and hence the case setup needs to be done on a different compatible operating system.
+Current compatible distributions for Ansys version 2019 R3 are: Ubuntu 16.04, CentOS 7.x, Linux Mint 18.x, Debian 9 (tested with 2019 R3, unknown for 2020 R2).
 Generally it is recommended to only install the required packages, since the installation process might break (tested with 2019 R3).
 Make sure to test your installation by starting fluent (see below).
 If Fluent crashes, see the troubleshooting hints.

-### ANSYS version 2023 R2 on Ubuntu 22.04
+### Ansys version 2023 R2 on Ubuntu 22.04
-- Before running the installation, you should install some libraries to allow the ANSYS GUI to run smoothly:
+- Before running the installation, you should install some libraries to allow the Ansys GUI to run smoothly:

 ```bash
 sudo apt update